mehrsadehnavi/excel-data-automation-pipeline/README.md

 ## Overview
 This project presents a Python-based data processing pipeline designed to automate the migration, transformation, and analysis of Excel-based instructor records.
 The system handles large-scale datasets (500+ files) with heterogeneous structures and replaces manual workflows with automated, reproducible processes.
+Please note that the actual dataset has been removed from the project to ensure staff's privacy.

 ## Key Features
 - Automated generation of Excel files from a template